 4.1 Prey Availability

 In UCI, Chinook salmon biomass was found to be lower than sockeye salmon biomass, with a higher proportion of Chinook salmon in the Susitna River compared to the Kenai and Kasilof rivers.
 This pattern aligns with the distribution of species-level rearing habitats around Cook Inlet.
 Fish species that depend on stream and riverine habitats during their early life stages—such as eulachon, Chinook, chum, coho, and pink salmon—benefit from the extensive habitat provided by the Susitna River drainage, which is substantially larger than other river systems in the Cook Inlet region (Figure 13).
 In contrast, large glacially carved lakes such as Kenai and Skilak lakes, draining into the Kenai River, and Tustumena Lake, draining into the Kasilof River, offer extensive rearing habitat for sockeye salmon, which rely on lacustrine environments during their early developmental stages (Figure 14).
+Sockeye salmon are the most abundant species at the offshore test fishery in July (Figure 6).
+On the Deshka River, a tributary of the Susitna, a weir operates from late May through the end of August.
+Pink salmon are the most abundant species, with cumulative counts averaging approximately 53,000 fish between 2014 and 2024, followed by Chinook (12,000), coho (9,000), and chum (110) (ADF&G, 2024).

 The biomass of Chinook salmon in UCI has declined significantly over the past 40 years, with a notable drop around 2008.
 Elevated ocean temperatures and altered food-web dynamics are believed to have caused Chinook salmon to mature earlier, resulting in smaller, less fecund individuals returning to spawn (Lewis et al., 2015).
 As a result, Chinook are thought to have become less productive since the mid-2000s, leading to a decrease in run abundance within Cook Inlet.
 However, it is unclear if a reduction in the size of Chinook salmon would result in reduced CIBW prey.
 Smaller CIBWs (i.e., females and young) are unlikely to consume 25-pound salmon, the average size of commercially harvested salmon in UCI from 1975 to 2008 (Marston & Frothingham, 2022).
 The anatomy of the throat (i.e., esophagus, trachea, and larynx) limits the size of prey that belugas can swallow because prey that is too large can dislocate the larynx and cause asphyxiation (Rouse et al., 2017).
 Smaller belugas (females and young) are known to eat smaller fish than larger belugas (adult males) (Seaman et al., 1982).